AndrewBetson/TF-LPTDM/README.md

 # Modules
 ### Medieval
-Implements a custom recreation of Medieval Mode, and a voting system to enable it on any map.
+Implements a custom recreation of Medieval Mode, and a voting system to toggle it on any map.
 ### Self Crits
 Allows players to disable their ability to get random crits.